Minjibir: Religion

-Manjibir has two main religions being practice which are Islam and Christianity.
+Manjibir has two main religions being practiced which are Islam and Christianity.

-Climate
+Climate and Geography

 In Minjibir, the dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
-The average annual temperature fluctuates between 57°F and 102°F; it is rarely lower or higher than 52°F or 107°F. The hot season, which runs from March 18 to May 31, lasts for 2.4 months and with daily highs that average more than 99°F. May is the hottest month in Minjibir, with an average high temperature of 100°F and low temperature of 78°F. The average daily high temperature during the 1.7-month mild season, which runs from December 7 to January 29, is below 88°F. With an average low temperature of 58°F and high temperature of 86°F, January is the coldest month of the year in Minjibir.
+The average annual temperature fluctuates between 57 °F and 102 F; it is rarely lower or higher than 52 F or 107 F. The hot season, which runs from March 18 to May 31, lasts for 2.4 months and with daily highs that average more than 99 F. May is the hottest month in Minjibir, with an average high temperature of 100 F and low temperature of 78 F. The average daily high temperature during the 1.7-month mild season, which runs from December 7 to January 29, is below 88 F. With an average low temperature of 58 F and high temperature of 86 F, January is the coldest month of the year in Minjibir.

-Geography

-The Minjibir Local Government Area has an average temperature of 33 degrees Celsius and a total area of 416 square kilometers.
+The Minjibir Local Government Area has an average temperature of 33 degrees Celsius or 91 degrees Fahrenheit and a total area of 416 square kilometers or 161 square miles.
 The Local Government Area experiences two distinct seasons: the rainy season and the dry season.
 The average wind speed in the area is 11 km/h.